What to expect if it is your first DUI

 The officer will read a script from his age-appropriate implied consent card if you are arrested for DUI.
 That script will include language which allows you to request a blood test to confirm the alcohol concentration.
 This is a right you have under the law but understand: (a) it is at your expense, and (b) the right exists only AFTER you have submitted to the test requested by the officer, which is almost always the breathalyzer test.
 Do not refuse to submit to the breath test with the expectation that you can do a blood test instead.

-As you wrap up your Thanksgiving day feast or office holiday party, try to avoid drinking and driving.
+drinking and driving.
 Let us all have a happy and safe holiday.
 If you do drink, call a cab, Uber, Lyft, or ask a friend to drive.
 However, if you do find yourself facing a charge of DUI, know that you can call Rohan Law.
 We have the experience and knowledge to help you through the process and help you achieve the best results.
 Call us at (404) 205-8922 or book your consultation online here.